 It is the responsibility of the person in attendance at a birth outside of a hospital to obtain a specimen for newborn screening.
-If the specimen has not been collected by the 3rd day of life, the person in attendance at the birth should contact DPH Newborn Screening program for assistance so that a screening specimen may be collected.
+If the specimen has not been collected by the 3rd day of life, the person in attendance at the birth should contact DPH Newborn Screening Follow-up program for assistance.